 Her other titles came a decade ago with Praha, with a double for Sparta&K M.R.
 Vidnoje in 2007 and 2008 previous to this.
 It all started with another back-to-back achievement in 1999 and 2000 with SCP Ruzomberok.

-There are four coaches in the modern era who have two titles to their name.
-Vadim Kapranov won with Bourges in 1997 and 1998, Laurent Buffard delivered success for Valenciennes in 2002 and 2004, Lucas Mondelo triumphed with Perfumerias Avenida in 2011 and Dynamo Kursk in 2017, while Olaf Lange did a double for UMMC Ekaterinburg in 2013 and 2016.
+There are four coaches in the modern era with two titles to their name.
+Vadim Kapranov won with Bourges in 1997 and 1998, Laurent Buffard delivered success for Valenciennes in 2002 and 2004, Lucas Mondelo triumphed with Perfumerias Avenida in 2011 and Dynamo Kursk in 2017, while Olaf Lange did a UMMC double in 2013 and 2016.

 While Hejkova leads the modern-day era of the competition, there's no one can match all-time leader Raimonds Karnitis.
 The Latvian coach produced an extraordinary 15 titles with Daugava Riga between 1964 and 1982 - including a famous run of 12 in a row.